veracode-research/svrwb-fuzz-benchmark-suite/cases/README.md

 and after build something like:

   ......                                   /install/bin/SomeApplication
 ```

 ## Build

 Since each application has their own build system, the way we wrap that is
 just with bash scripts.
 First look at the `config.sh` file and adjust things
 as you need.
 You should just be able to run `build.sh` and it will enter
 each of the application directories and run a local build.sh.

+**XXX** Add knobs list here